 The Company is required to make prepayments on the Amended First Lien Term Loan Facility with the net cash proceeds of certain asset sales, debt incurrences, casualty events and sale-leaseback transactions, subject to certain specified limitations, thresholds and reinvestment rights.
 Additionally, the Company is required to make annual prepayments on the Amended First Lien Term Loan Facility with a percentage (subject to leverage-based reductions) of the Company's excess cash flow, as defined therein, if the excess cash flow exceeds a certain specified threshold.
-For the three months ended March 31, 2023 and 2022, the Company was not required to make a prepayment under the Amended First Lien Term Loan Facility based on the Company's excess cash flow.
+For the three and six months ended June 30, 2023 and 2022, the Company was not required to make a prepayment under the Amended First Lien Term Loan Facility based on the Company's excess cash flow.

 The Amended First Lien Term Loan Facility has an interest rate calculated as, at the Company's option, either (a) LIBOR determined by reference to the costs of funds for Eurodollar deposits for the interest period relevant to such borrowing, adjusted for certain additional costs ("LIBOR Reference Rate") with a floor of 0.00% or (b) a base rate determined by reference to the highest of (i) the federal funds effective rate plus 0.50% per annum, (ii) the rate the Administrative Agent announces from time to time as its prime lending rate in New York City, and (iii) one-month adjusted LIBOR plus 1.00% per annum ("ABR"), in each case, plus the applicable margin of 3.75% for LIBOR loans and 2.75% for ABR loans, and is payable on each interest payment date, at least quarterly, in arrears.
 The applicable margin for borrowings under the Revolving Credit Facility is 3.00% for SOFR loans and 2.00% for ABR loans, in each case, subject to adjustment pursuant to a leverage-based pricing grid.
-As of March 31, 2023, the Amended First Lien Term Loan Facility accrued interest at one-month LIBOR plus 3.75%, and the Amended Revolving Credit Facility accrued interest at one-month SOFR plus 2.50% based upon the current pricing grid.
+As of June 30, 2023, the Amended First Lien Term Loan Facility accrued interest at one-month LIBOR plus 3.75%, and the Amended Revolving Credit Facility accrued interest at one-month SOFR plus 2.50% based upon the current pricing grid.

-Unlike the Amended Revolving Credit Facility, the interest rates for the Amended First Lien Term Loan Facility are calculated using LIBOR, which is scheduled to become unavailable in June 2023.
+Unlike the Amended Revolving Credit Facility, the interest rates for the Amended First Lien Term Loan Facility are calculated using LIBOR, which is scheduled to become unavailable.
+The Financial Conduct Authority in the United Kingdom, LIBOR's regulator, recently required the continued publishing of "synthetic" 1-, 3- and 6-month U.S.-dollar LIBOR for a period of 15 months after June 30, 2023, for use in certain cases to aid in the transition.
 The credit agreement underlying the Amended First Lien Term Loan Facility contemplates that, if the administrative agent determines that LIBOR is unavailable or is replaced by a new benchmark interest rate to replace LIBOR for syndicated loans, then, the administrative agent and the Borrower may amend the Amended First Lien Term Loan Facility to replace LIBOR with an alternate benchmark rate ("LIBOR Successor Rate") unless lenders holding more than 50% in value of the loans or commitments under the credit agreement do not accept such amendment.
 If no LIBOR Successor Rate has been determined, the obligation of lenders to make or maintain LIBOR loans will be suspended (to the extent of the affected LIBOR rate loans or interest periods), and the LIBOR component will no longer be utilized in determining an alternative benchmark rate.
 Under such circumstances, the Borrower can revoke any pending request for a new borrowing, conversion to, or continuation of LIBOR loans or such loans will be deemed to be ABR loans of the same amount.